go-ego/riot/README.md

 ### Vendored Dependencies

 Riot uses [dep](https://github.com/golang/dep) to vendor dependencies, but we don't commit the vendored packages themselves to the Riot git repository.
 Therefore, a simple go get is not supported because the command is not vendor aware.

-Please manage it with dep.
+Please manage it with dep, run `dep ensure`, to clone dependencies.

 ## Installation/Update